 14. Philharmonie de Paris

 There are a handful of exquisite contemporary architectural gems in Paris and foremost among them is the Concert Hall at the Philharmonie de Paris.

 Offering over 500 concerts a year, an evening at the Philharmonie or one of its many children’s concerts is a treat for any visitor to Paris.
 The Concert Hall shines as the metallic skin that covers its unusual shape is touched by the sun.

 265,000 aluminum “birds” make up the grey surface.
 The organ in the Symphonic Hall is similarly metallic and futuristic.
 Jean Nouvel’s daring building is in the 19th arrondissement, in Parc de la Vilette.

 Cloud-shaped sound reflectors and floating balconies are some of the innovative interior design features that Nouvel used to create an intimate soundscape and an exciting and immersive visual experience for the audience.

 Like all of the great Paris landmarks, when it finally opened in 2015 it had run over budget and caused controversy.
 Nouvel wanted to design a “mineral building”, that would be a hill and a visual marker for the outer arrondissements.

-There are temporary exhibtiions, cafes, a restaurant, rooftop terrace, media library, shows and workshops.
-The view of central paris from the Belvedere captrues all of the main monuments.
+There are temporary exhibitions, cafes, a restaurant, rooftop terrace, media library, shows, and workshops.
+The view of central Paris from the Belvedere captures all of the main monuments.

-Opening Hours: Variable depending upon the season and the concerts and exhibitions; Admission: Varies depending upon the concert or exhbition ticket chosen.
+Opening Hours: Variable depending upon the season and the concerts and exhibitions

 15. Medici Fountain (Luxembourg Gardens)